-Locally Weighted Regression (Cleveland & Devlin 1988; Atkeson 1990; Moore 1992) is characterized as a lazy memory-based technique where all points and evaluations are stored and a specific model is built on-demand for a specified query point.
-The occasional lack of sample points near the query point would pose problems in estimating the regression coefficients with a simple linear model.
-Hence Bayesian Locally Weighted Regression (Atkeson, Schaal, & Moore 1997; Moore & Schneider 1996; Dubrawski & Schneider 1997), denoted as B-LWR, is used where we can specify prior information about what values the coefficients should have when there is not enough data to determine them.
+In particular, Bayesian Locally Weighted Regression [5, 11, 7], denoted as B-LWR, is characterized as a lazy memory-base technique where all points and evaluations are stored and a specific model is built on-demand for a specified query point.
 The usual power of Bayesian techniques derives from the explicit specification of the modeling assumptions and parameters (for example, a prior distribution can model our initial knowledge about the function) and the possibility to model not only the expected values but entire probability distributions, so that for example confidence intervals can be derived to quantify the confidence in the expected values.